wasatchinfotech/angular-uswds-starter-project/README.md

 # USWDS based Angular Starter Project

-This is starter Angular project based on the USWDS theme, mostly suited for the US Federal Govt Projects.
+Starter Angular project based on the USWDS theme, mostly suited for the US Federal Govt Projects.

 The [United States Web Design System](https://designsystem.digital.gov) includes a library of open source UI components and a visual style guide for U.S. federal government websites.